sathomas/jsDataV.is/src/text/ch6/02-svg.md

 ### Step 3: Collect the Data

-The data for our visualization is available as an Excel spreadsheet directly from [www.countyhealthrankings.org](http://www.countyhealthrankings.org).
+The data for our visualization is available as an Excel spreadsheet directly from [County Health Rankings](http://www.countyhealthrankings.org).
 We'll convert that to a JavaScript object in advance, and we'll add a two-letter code corresponding to each county.
 Here's how that array might begin.

 ``` {.javascript .numberLines}
 var counties = [